ankitects/anki-manual/templates/generation.md

     {{/Expression}}
     {{Notes}}

+## Blank back sides

+Card generation only looks at the front side of the card.
+For example, if you have a front template:

+    {{Field 1}}

+and a back template:

+    {{Field 2}}

+Then a card will be generated if Field 1 is non-empty.
+If Field 2 is empty, the card will still be generated, and you will get a blank back side.

+If you wish to avoid a blank back side, you will need to place a required field on the front template as a conditional, like so:

+    {{#Field 2}}
+        {{Field 1}}
+    {{/Field 2}}

+This will ensure the card is generated only if both Field 2 and Field 1 are non-empty.

 ## Limitations in older Anki versions

 The following limitations do not apply to Anki 2.1.28+ and AnkiMobile 2.0.64+.